deltafront/CompanyB_Modules/Common/README.md

 ### Top Level Packages

 #### AtomicOptional
+`companyB.common.atomic.AtomicOptional` is class for holding Optional containers whose contents may change but whose basic contract will not.
+In other words, immutability for the Optional itself is guaranteed, but not that of its value.

 #### Conversion
-`companyB.conversion.Converter` converts Strings representations into various supported datatypes.
+`companyB.common.conversion.Converter` converts Strings representations into various supported datatypes.

 #### GUID
 This Serializable class facilitates the creation of simple Globally Unique Identifiers.